-Finally, while most people are selling products and services — not you — as a consultative sales professional, you’re selling solutions.
-You’re not selling a package, you’re not selling a promotion, you’re not selling a product, or a service, or a feature, or a benefit, you’re selling a solution to their problem.
+Ultimately, consultative sales professionals are selling solutions.
+You’re not selling a package, promotion, product, service, feature, or benefit.
+You’re selling a solution to their problem.

 The 8 Golden Rules to Consultative Selling